lensapp/lens/docs/extensions/guides/main-extension.md

 }
 ```

-See the [Stores](../stores) guide for more details on accessing Lens state data.
+For more details on accessing Lens state data, please see the [Stores](../stores) guide.

 ### `appMenus`

-The only UI feature customizable in the main extension api is the application menu.
-Custom menu items can be inserted and linked to custom functionality, such as navigating to a specific page.
-The following example demonstrates adding a menu item to the Help menu.
+The Main Extension API allows you to customize the UI application menu.
+Note that this is the only UI feature that the Main Extension API allows you to customize.
+The following example demonstrates adding an item to the **Help** menu.

 ``` typescript
 import { LensMainExtension } from "@k8slens/extensions";